projedi/projedi.github.io/_posts/2019-06-03-lua-in-rust-combinatory-parsing-cont.markdown

 on line 3, on line 5 and 9 we would create a new parser, put it in an another place in a heap and make `p` point to it instead.
 I tried to do just that, but probably made some mistake as it didn't work out.

-Since I was tired, the solution that I finally arrived at is rather heavy handed:
+Since I was tired (protip: never do anything when you're tired), my solution is rather heavy handed:
 [everything is a Box](https://github.com/projedi/lua-in-rust/commit/b9bb4226901a06e250e918fe32843909ddf01bb3).
 All it does is changes `impl Parser<'a, T>` to `Box<dyn Parser<'a, T>`.
 Which puts **every** parser in a heap.
 It also added new lifetime requirement: